 A total of 72 credits is required for the PhD.
-The 14-course requirement outlined above accounts for 42 credits.
-The remaining 30 credits may be amassed as follows:
+The 12-course requirement outlined above accounts for 36 credits.
+The remaining 36 credits may be amassed as follows:

-- HAA 2000 (MA paper research and writing-3 credits): normally taken in the third semester. - HAA 2006 (Writing Practicum---1 to 3 credits): normally taken in the 3rd or 4th year to work on grant and proposal writing. - HAA 2905 (Comprehensive exam preparation-3 to 9 credits): normally taken in the 3rd or 4th year. - HAA 2906 (Dissertation prospectus-3 to 9 credits): normally taken in the 4th or 5th year. - HAA 3000 (Research and Dissertation PhD-3 to 9 credits): normally taken in the 4th or 5th year after the dissertation prospectus. - HAA 2970 (Teaching Art History---2 credits): pedagogy course required for students with TA/TF, normally taken in the second year. - HAA 2903 Graduate Internship in the University Art Gallery (see description below) - Any remaining credits may be devoted to further coursework, as needed, or to directed study projects or dissertation research and writing.
+- HAA 2000: MA Paper Research and Writing (3 credits).
+Normally taken in the third semester. - HAA 2006: Writing Practicum (1 to 3 credits).
+Normally taken in the 3rd or 4th year to work on grant and proposal writing. - HAA 2905: Comprehensive Exam Preparation (3 to 9 credits).
+Normally taken in the 3rd or 4th year. - HAA 2906: Dissertation Prospectus Writing (3 to 9 credits).
+Normally taken in the 4th or 5th year. - HAA 3000: Research and Dissertation Writing (3 to 9 credits): Normally taken in the 4th or 5th year after filing the dissertation prospectus. - HAA 2970: Teaching Art History (2 credits).
+Pedagogy course required for students with TA/TF, normally taken in the second year. - HAA 2903: Graduate Internship in the University Art Gallery (see description below). - HAA 2951: Mentoring Internship (1 to 3 credits): mentoring of undergraduate research under the supervision of a faculty supervisor. - Any remaining credits may be devoted to further coursework, as needed, or to directed study projects or dissertation research and writing.